geomel/geomel.github.io/_pages/about.md

 In my other half working-life i am a managing partner at Idrogios Education, the leading Educational Robotics and Informatics lifelong educational and certification center in Greece, where i am a founding member and head since 2009.

-I have nearly 20 years experience working with various programming languages, tools and frameworks.
+I have nearly 20 years experience working with various programming languages, technologies and frameworks.
 I am currently working on Web3 full stack technologies and enjoying building Dapps with Smart Contracts and Web frameworks.
 I actively develop in Java, Javascript (Node, React), MERN stack, Solidity, PHP, Python and i am proficient in using various DevOps tools.